Highlight’s Top 5 Thru-hike Essentials

 Ah, my creative outlet.
 My namesake.
 While this is totally my own personal example, the idea here is a luxury item.
 Carry a ukulele for awhile, a deck of cards, a Frisbee, whatever.
 Have fun with it.
 Play around.
 Bring something to build comradery.

 You’re going to have these memories for the rest of your life.
-Look back fondly at the journey and know how great it was to wake up in the woods and hike every day.
-Know that you had fun with it and you didn’t ‘just get through it.’
+Look back fondly at the journey and remember how great it was to wake up in the woods and know that you had fun with it.

 *This post may contain affiliate links.
 At no extra cost to you, I may earn a small commission if you make a purchase through one of these links.
 By doing so, you help keep this blog up and running.
 Thank you for supporting The Concrete Hiker's mission of inspiring adventure and sharing the journey.